About Us Bilateral Relations

 Political

 India and Sierra Leone share cordial and warm relationship based on common values and shared vision which dates back to almost six decades.
 India is committed to being a reliable partner of Sierra Leone in its development journey through soft loans, scholarships, and capacity building.
-India and Sierra Leone also cooperate at the United Nations and other multilateral fora.
-India had played an important role in achieving peace and stability in Sierra Leone by contributing troops to the UN Assistance Mission in Sierra Leone (UNAMSIL) in 2000-2001.

 In line with the Government of India’s decision to open resident Missions in more African countries, India opened its Mission in Freetown in August 2020.
 Sierra Leonean Government is according high priority to establish their resident Mission in Delhi.